 San Clemente

-San Clemente City Council Meetings
+San Clemente City Council 2014

 San Clemente City Council says there are serious safety issues at San Onofre.
 City Council voted 5-0 to support needed critical safety improvements at San Onofre.